akshay-mp/Object_detection_in_urban_environment/README.md

 The dataset is in tfrecord format, and the waymo vehicle recorded the data.
 The data captured were in different weather, different lighting condition, different location.
 The images vary from blur to clear and bright to dark.
 The rectangle bounding boxes are drawn over on the detected objects in images.

 #### Dataset analysis
 The below bar chart represents the distribution of classes over 10000 images.
-The number of car classes from the label is larger than the pedestrians and cyclists.
+The number of car classes from the label is greater than pedestrians and cyclists.
+The cyclists class is fewer when compared to pedestrians, and in the images, the cars and pedestrians classes dominate.

 ![bar1](https://user-images.githubusercontent.com/89602857/147228853-2f490e4c-cdb0-495a-8322-4f27a7b736ed.png)

+The captured images are from daytime busy city streets, expressways, uphill roads, and foggy weather.
+The cars are drawn with red anchor boxes while pedestrians in blue and cyclists in green.

 ![im4](https://user-images.githubusercontent.com/89602857/147228448-3ac7dae4-4137-47cd-9b3e-39659a0175d5.png)
 ![im3](https://user-images.githubusercontent.com/89602857/147228452-dbdbfa4b-4e23-4284-abde-a6d93e9c8dad.png)